 Part social history, part memoir, Swell uncovers a world of secret swimming…A joyful hymn to the sport and an exploration of why swimming attracts so many women.

-The author of this rich new social history of swimming spent a day with me at Pells Pool in the 2016 season.
-I am honoured to be included in the book:
+The author of this rich new social history of swimming spent a day with Tanya at Pells Pool in the 2016 season:

-In this 6-page feature (Laps of Longhand) I was asked to write on the deep oriental influences at work in my mile of longhand (with images by project photographer Steve Creffield).
+In this 6-page feature (Laps of Longhand) Tanya writes on the deep oriental influences at work in her mile of longhand (with images by project photographer Steve Creffield).

 Oh Comely is a British bi-monthly with highstreet distribution which describes itself as a ‘curious, honest and playful independent magazine.
 It’s a place to meet strangers, hear their stories and look at life differently.’